StevenM87/ultimate-afk-dungeon-raider-guys/readme.md

 ## Add your full name and Lehigh email address to this README!
 Steven McPhillimey slm526@lehigh.edu, Demetri Kostas dek226@lehigh.edu, David Chen dac326@lehigh.edu

-This repo contains the boilerplate code for a full stack application using Express and React.
-If you need a database table, please let your instructor know.

 ### Project Requirements
 Your web application should have/do the following: